MostafaSolim/Attack_On_Titan_Tower_Defense_Game/README.md

 action.
 Attack Actions: Both Titans and Weapons are able to perform attack
 actions:

-1- Titans: Each turn, only titans inside active lanes that have already reached the wall (distance from wall is 0) will perform their attack action on the wall part of their lane (reducing the Wall Part’s HP by the amount of that Titan’s damage).
+    1- Titans: Each turn, only titans inside active lanes that have already <br> reached the wall (distance from wall is 0) will perform their attack action on the wall part of their lane (reducing the Wall Part’s HP by the amount of that Titan’s damage).
 Note that Abnormal Titans perform their attack actions twice per turn.
 2- Weapons: Each turn, only weapons that are deployed into active lanes will perform their attack action on the titans their lane (reducing the